5tefan/ncagg/README.md

 ```

 In English, the configuration above says "Order the dimension report_number by the values in the variable time, where
 time values are expected to increase along the dimension report_number incrementing at 1hz."
+This would be specified
+on the aggregoes command line using `aggregoes -u report_number:time:1 output.nc in1.nc in2.nc`.

-The configuration allows
-to even index by multidimensional time: (ehem, mag with 10 samples per report)
+The configuration allows to even index by multidimensional time (ehem, mag with 10 samples per report).
+On the command
+line specified as `-u report_number:OB_time:1:10`, or as json:

 ```
 "report_number": {